 – the supporting argument or evidence that follows

-– any analysis or concluding statements within the paragraph.
+– any analysis or concluding statement within the paragraph.

-You don’t need to labour over every word, just get a very quick understanding of each paragraph.
+You don’t need to labour over every word.
+You just need to get a very quick understanding of each paragraph.

 - Also scan any figures.
 Perhaps some of the key information is presented in a graph or diagram?

 - If some words are unfamiliar, you may need to look them up using a subject-specific textbook, dictionary or glossary.
-Don’t do this for every word, but only what you see as key words.
+Don’t do this for every word but only for those you see as key words.